decretist/Dissertation/Chapter2/chapter2.md

 myth,[@noonan_gratian_1979] it is best to make our first approach (*accessus*) to the author through his text.[^2] The approach is made more difficult by the fact that, like many modern university textbooks, the *Decretum* underwent at least one major revision and was probably the product of a process of continuous revision.

-In 1996, Anders Winroth discovered that four surviving twelfth-century manuscripts -- Florence, Biblioteca Nazionale Centrale, Conv.
+In 1996, Anders Winroth discovered that four surviving twelfth-century manuscripts---Florence, Biblioteca Nazionale Centrale, Conv.
 Soppr.
-A. 1.402 (Fd); Barcelona, Arxiu de la Corona d'Aragó, Santa Maria de Ripoll 78 (Bc); Paris, Bibliothèque Nationale de France, nouvelles acquisitions latines 1761 (P); and Admont, Stiftsbibliothek 23 and 43 (Aa) -- preserve the text of what Winroth called the first recension of the *Decretum*.[^3] In 1998, Carlos Larrainzar identified Paris, Bibliothèque Nationale de France, latin 3884 I, fo.
+A. 1.402 (Fd); Barcelona, Arxiu de la Corona d'Aragó, Santa Maria de Ripoll 78 (Bc); Paris, Bibliothèque Nationale de France, nouvelles acquisitions latines 1761 (P); and Admont, Stiftsbibliothek 23 and 43 (Aa)---preserve the text of what Winroth called the first recension of the *Decretum*.[^3] In 1998, Carlos Larrainzar identified Paris, Bibliothèque Nationale de France, latin 3884 I, fo.
 1 (Pfr) as a one-page fragment of a first-recension manuscript of the *Decretum*.[@winroth_making_2000, 32] In 2011, Atria Larson discovered that München, Bayerische Staatsbibliothek, lat.
 22272 (Mw) contains an abbreviation of the first recension of the *Decretum*.[@larson_abbreviatio_2011] The four first-recension manuscripts Aa, Bc, Fd, and P were previously thought to have been abbreviations and are by one imperfect but frequently-invoked metric